- 12.63k views

-Arenal Volcano is one of the most spectacular sights to see in on a Costa Rica tour.
-This giant stands at an impressive 1,657 meters tall and has been one of Costa Rica’s most active volcanoes in the past half century.
+Arenal Volcano is one of the most spectacular sights to see on a Costa Rica tour.
+This giant stands at an impressive 1,657 meters tall and has been one of Costa Rica’s most active volcanoes in the past half-century.
 But this doesn’t keep visitors from embarking on adventures to trek its lava-filled terrain located in La Fortuna.

-While it is prohibited to climb Arenal Volcano, numerous hikes in Arenal Volcano National Park allow you to walk around the base, along old lava fields, and through the rainforest.
+While it is prohibited to climb Arenal Volcano, numerous hikes in Arenal Volcano National Park allow you to walk around the base, along the old lava fields, and through the rainforest.
 Here we provide a breakdown of each Arenal Volcano hike to help you plan your trip to Arenal Volcano National Park.
 Note that distances and times are given for one-way.

 The best time to visit the park is between February to April, for dry weather and your best chance to utilize the trails.
 Rains during other times of the year can make the trails treacherous and inaccessible.
 For a more seasonal overview of the country, check out our travel guide on the best time to visit Costa Rica.